Maitrri/Smart-Data-Chatbot/README.md

 * `host`
 * Import the respective CSV data into each collection

-### ✅ Final Verification
+### ✅ Final Check

 13. Go back to MongoDB Atlas and check the **Clusters > Collections** tab to verify your data is uploaded correctly.

-> Your MongoDB setup is now complete and ready to be used with Smart Data Chatbot!
+> 🌟 Your MongoDB setup is now complete and ready to be used with Smart Data Chatbot!

 ---

+## 🧠 MySQL Chatbot Module

+This module empowers users to interact with a MySQL database using natural language through a friendly Streamlit chatbot interface.
+Users can input prompts such as:

+> "List all restaurants in Los Angeles with health rating over 90"
+> "Show vegetarian menu items under \$10"
+> "Add a new restaurant to the database"

+The system processes these queries by:

+* Generating the appropriate SQL query
+* Executing it on the MySQL backend
+* Displaying both the query and its results in the app

+---

-## 📃 MySQL Integration Steps
+## 🐬 MySQL Integration Steps

 Follow these steps to integrate your MySQL database with the Smart Data Chatbot:

-### 📄 Setup MySQL Database
+### 🗄️ Setup MySQL Database

 1. Install MySQL locally or use a remote MySQL server.
 2. Create a new **database** named `chatbot`.